 I love the works of Robert Heinlein, Anne McCaffrey, JRR Tolkien, Robert E. Howard, and so many more.
 I have been compared to Andre Norton and that is humbling – she was an incredible author with a huge list of novels to her credit.
 With every new book, I aspire to live up to those that you, the readers, have compared me to.

 Through a bizarre series of events, I ended up in Fairbanks, Alaska.
 I never expected to retire to a place where golf courses are only open for four months out of the year.
 But that’s the way it is.

 It is off the beaten path.
 My wife and I get to watch the northern lights from our driveway.
 Our dog has lots of room to run.
 And temperatures reach fifty below zero.
 We have from three and a half hours of daylight in the winter to twenty-four hours in the summer.

 It’s all part of the give and take of life.
-If they didn’t have those extremes, then everyone would live there.
+If we didn’t have those extremes, then everyone would live in the sub-arctic.